Rasik2001/Bitcoin-Price-Prediction/README.md

   5) Now execute the below command to install all the required libraries:   'pip install -r requirements.txt'.
 This will install all the required libraries.

   6) Now you can run the project by running the below command:  'python main.py'

+  7) Now our application will be running in this url 'http://localhost:5000/index'

+  8) Open the browser and use the application.

+For any doubts or clarification contact me at gmail via abdulrasik2001@gmail.com